unikraft/summer-of-code-2021/README.md

-**Unikraft Summer of Code is a Unikernel and library Operating Systems workshop held by members of the Unikraft community** including professors, lecturers and PhD students from University POLITEHNICA of Bucharest, Lancaster University, Manchester University and industry partners NEC Laboratories Europe GmbH.
+**Unikraft Summer of Code is a Unikernel and library Operating Systems workshop held by members of the Unikraft community** including professors, lecturers and PhD students from University POLITEHNICA of Bucharest, Lancaster University, Manchester University, University of Liège and industry partners NEC Laboratories Europe GmbH.

 In this **free** two week event, you will learn about how to build Unikraft unikernels, including zero-to-hero workshops on how to get started using